Employment Opportunities

 - Confidentiality: Respect and maintain the highest degree of confidentiality with regard to personnel and student records, personal communication from members of the community, School Board, and staff.

-- Computer Skills: Demonstrate proficiency with IBM-based or MAC based personal computers and programs, such as Google Suite, Windows OS, Microsoft Office Suite
+- Computer Skills: Demonstrate proficiency with IBM-based or MAC based personal computers and programs such as Windows, Microsoft Office, spreadsheets, database, and presentation programs

-- Mathematical Skills: Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
-Must have the ability to compute rates, ratios, and percent.
+- Mathematical Skills: Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals; must have the ability to compute rate, ratios, and percent

 - Ability to perform duties with awareness of all district requirements and Board of Education Policies